imrafaelmerino/imrafaelmerino/README.md

 In my journey with JIO, I crafted a reactive MongoDB client and an agile HTTP client.
 I delved into developing intriguing console programs that illuminate the core of JIO's capabilities.

-Experimenting with the fork/join framework introduced in Java 7, I discovered that contrary to popular belief, it indeed accommodates blocking operations.
-The ManagedBlocker interface served as the gateway to submit blocking tasks to the pool, a capability I wholeheartedly embraced 💪 in JIO.

 Steering away from frameworks like Mockito, I engineered a native Java HTTP server to thoroughly test my HTTP client.
 Remarkably, the server is entirely configurable using functions.
 Moreover,